In Chianti Visit the Castello di Brolio

 What is fascinating about Brolio is its beauty and magnificence, in addition to is thousand-year relationship with this land and its Chianti wine production.
 Ricasoli has been producing wine since the Middle Ages and the estate exports their excellent wine all round the world, enjoying success since the early 20th century.
 We highly recommend you visit this intriguing castle in the Chianti countryside.

-Note: Castello di Brolio is not reached by public transportation, except during the school year.
+Note: Castello di Brolio cannot be reached by public transportation, except during the scholastic calendar year.
 To visit, a car is much more convenient and necessary during the summer period.

 The Brolio ghost